clayne/SSEModdingGuide/README.md

 ### Sorting the ModList

-Keeping your modlist organized will help you keep track of every mod you install.
+Organizing your modlist will help you keep track of your installed mods, especially if you decide to install a large quantity of mods.

+You can rearrange your modlist by clicking and dragging mods through the list.

 ### ModList Color Highlights
 ### Mod Priority/Load Order